 In 1999, with the dot-com economy balanced on the precipice, Nortel Networks Corp. announced the eventual layoffs of 8,000 employees.
-Considering the company’s importance to the local economy at the time, tensions in Western Quebec soon reached an unbearable pitch—things got so bad, David returned from vacation to find more than 800 of the 8,000 jobless, former Nortel employees lined up outside his office.
+Considering the company’s importance to the local economy at the time, tensions in Ottawa and Western Quebec soon reached an unbearable pitch—things got so bad, David returned from a business trip to find more than 800 of the 8,000 jobless, former Nortel employees lined up outside his office.
 He knew he’d never be able to help all of them.
-He was a recruiter, after all, not a job agency.
+He was a recruiter, after all, not an employment agency.
 But as he set to work developing a reading list to help them find work, what he found instead was lots of useless information and an overwhelming sense of dread as he realized that what was available wasn’t good enough.

 So he wrote a book that he eventually sold online, funneling the money to, The Western Quebec Education Foundation, which he and his father originally funded to raise money to help build English speaking schools in Quebec.
 He soon contacted Jay Conrad Levinson of the Guerrilla Marketing Empire, and several months later they were working together on their first book.
 This would eventually lead to several editions of Guerrilla Marketing for Job Hunters, along with a job hunting boot camp which has inspired the upcoming “Put America Back to Work” campaign.
 He’d transformed from solely recruiting to coaching, but in the end it all came back to people: he understood what employers were looking for, and how employees could meet their needs.
 He just started to teach people to do it for themselves.